Discipline & School Policies

 Withdrawals During the School Day

 Withdrawals from school prior to dismissal time take place at the reception desk.
-The parent must complete and sign their student(s) out of school.
+The parent must enter building and sign their student(s) out of school and in the event of a return, sign them back into school.
 The receptionist will call the student to the reception area once the parent has arrived.
 “Withdrawn” is recognized on occasions when a child is taken out of school and returns (such as an hour or two for a doctor’s appointment).

 If students are to be released to persons other than their parents or their regular carpool, they must be listed on the family’s Authorized Pick-up List.
 In emergencies, persons not on the authorized list must have written authorization from the parent giving permission.
 The person accepting responsibility for the child will be asked to show identification.